Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 # Elsewhere in this private KG
 <nobo:Assessment-123> a era:CABAssessment , vpa:Compliance ;
+  dct:description "General Validity statement" ;
+  rdfs:seeAlso "URL of the CAB report" ;
-  dcterms:description """This certificate is valid for the Object of Assessment as mentioned above as long as compliance of the Object of Assessment with certification requirements is maintained by the Applicant."""@en
+  era:cabValidityStatement """This certificate is valid for the Object of Assessment as mentioned above as long as compliance of the Object of Assessment with certification requirements is maintained by the Applicant."""@en

 <nobo:Compliance-123-45> a era:CABAssessment , vpa:Compliance ;
   vpa:checkedRequirement <URI of the standards , TSI, etc> ; # <<<<<< Assessment Requirements can be expressed here